Cogito raises $20 million to grow its emotion detection AI

 Cogito today announced the close of a $20 million funding round to grow its emotion detection offering that lets health care and insurance companies assess customer service satisfaction.

-The $20 million round was led by New York Life Ventures, with participation from Goldman Sachs Ventures and Salesforce Ventures.
+The $20 million round had participation from New York Life Ventures, Goldman Sachs Ventures, and Salesforce Ventures.
 A company spokesperson declined to state which investor led the round.

 The new funds will be used to expand Cogito’s existing offerings to do things like provide more insights for managers and employees using the startup’s Coaching AI system, offer behavioral coaching, and create new behavior models to predict company outcomes.